Table of contents

 • Difficulty: Moderate to Difficult

-Route: Once you get beyond the end of the dirt road, you’ll trek through a riparian zone, meadows and streams (3 crossing, all of which can be dangerous at certain times of the year), before hitting a plateau that butts up against a massive U-shaped gorge pocked with sagebrush, juniper and aspen trees.
+Route: Once you get beyond the end of the dirt road, you’ll trek through a riparian zone, meadows, and streams (3 crossings, all of which can be dangerous at certain times of the year), before hitting a plateau that butts up against a massive U-shaped gorge pocked with sagebrush, juniper and aspen trees.

-Campsites: About 6.5 miles (and 6,500 feet) in, you’ll enter a grove of cottonwoods where you’ll find couple of good sites.
-At 8 miles (turnaround point) the sites are at best uneven.
+Campsites: About 6.5 miles (and 6,500 feet) in, you’ll enter a grove of cottonwoods where you’ll find a couple of good sites.
+At 8 miles (turnaround point), the sites are uneven at best.
 There’s also a big headwall to contend with there.
 That’s your turnaround point if you’re doing an out-and-back.

 Directions: From Burns, take State Highway 78 southeast for approximately 2 miles.
 Turn right onto State Highway 205 and travel south for 60 miles toward Frenchglen.
 Go another 9 miles and turn left on the Steens Mountain Loop Road south entrance.
 The trailhead is found in the South Steens Campground.
 Park on the right in the area marked as Little Blitzen Trailhead.
 The official trail begins just up the road.